 The Spruce Grove Archives & Museum

 Interested in the history of Spruce Grove and District?
-Access to the book As the Roots Grow: The History of Spruce Grove and District is now available online!
+Access to the book As the Roots Grow: The History of Spruce Grove and District is now available onsite at the Spruce Grove Archives, 120 Railway Avenue, Spruce Grove, AB.

 The Spruce Grove Archives seeks any information, photos, documents, or stories about the Lanterns Dance Hall, which was in Spruce Grove c.1948 - 1952.
-If you have anything to share, please call Isabel at 780-962-3522 or send us an email.
+If you have anything to share, please call Margaret at 780-962-3051 or Marnie at 780-962-4012 if you have archives questions, or to arrange an appointment.

 A 'Lil History